microsoft/codecoverage/samples/Calculator/scenarios/scenario11/README.md

 # Scenario Description

-In this example we want to show you how to collect code coverage using [static instrumentation](../../../../docs/instrumentation.md).
-This instrumentation is available on all operating systems ([more info](../../../../docs/supported-os.md)).
+This example shows that dynamic code coverage by default is collecting code coverage also for all child processes. `Calculator.Console.Tests` run tests by spawning `Calculator.Console` as child process.
 Default format is binary (`.coverage` extension) which can be opened in Visual Studio Enterprise.

 # Configuration